-Motivations vary considerably; from a genuine conviction and leading of the Spirit of God, to a desire to resolve power struggles, to a superficial interest in imitating another church.
-A presenting problem may serve as an impetus for leadership change For example: leadership conflict, the presence of a “Diotrephes” (that is, a domineering individual), unequipped/unqualified/ineffective leaders or a no-confidence in leadership.
+Motivations vary considerably, from a genuine conviction and leading of the Spirit of God, to a desire to resolve power struggles, to a superficial interest in imitating another church.
+A presenting problem may serve as an impetus for leadership change—for example, leadership conflict, the presence of a “Diotrephes” (that is, a domineering individual), unequipped/unqualified/ineffective leaders, or a lack of confidence in leadership.

 All of these things affect how you approach the church with the goal of leadership change.
 We will address each of these as we go along.
 However, many of the implementation principles are universal regardless of your particular scenario.